The Repercussions of removing a Protected Tree and How to Avoid These

 FAQs:

-What happens if I conduct work on a protected tree without permission?
+What happens if I carry out work on a protected tree without permission?

-Can I appeal a TPO or preservation order?
+Can I contest an TPO and/or preservation order?

 Conclusion